On this page

 |Hook Type||Limit Type||Limit||Description|

-|Event Hook||Number of daily Event Hooks||100K||A maximum of 100,000 Event Hooks can be fired, per org, per day.
-Event Hooks are not recorded or replayed after this point.
-If a request times out after three seconds, Event Hooks are retried once.
-Retries do not count toward the org limit.|
+|Event hook||Number of daily events||400,000||A maximum of 400,000 applicable events, per org, per day, that trigger event hooks.
+Event hooks aren't recorded or replayed after this point.
+If a request times out after three seconds, event hooks are retried once.
+Retries don't count toward the org limit.|

-|Maximum number of Event Hooks per org||10||A maximum of 10 active Event Hooks can be configured per org.
-Each Event Hook can be configured to deliver multiple event types.|
+|Maximum number of event hooks per org||10||A maximum of 10 active event hooks can be configured per org.
+You can configure each event hook to deliver multiple event types.|

-|Inline Hook||Timeout||3 seconds||Inline Hooks have a completion timeout of three seconds with a single retry.
-However, a request is not retried if your endpoint returns a 4xx HTTP error code.
+|Inline hook||Timeout||3 seconds||Inline hooks have a completion timeout of three seconds with a single retry.
+However, a request isn't retried if your endpoint returns a 4xx HTTP error code.
 Any 2xx code is considered successful, and the request is not retried.
-If the external service endpoint responds with a redirect, it is not followed.|
+If the external service endpoint responds with a redirect, it isn't followed.|

-|Maximum number of Inline Hooks per org||50||The maximum number of Inline Hooks that can be configured per org is 50, which is a combined total for any combination of Inline Hook types.|
+|Maximum number of inline hooks per org||50||The maximum number of inline hooks that can be configured per org is 50, which is a combined total for any combination of inline hook types.|

-Inline Hooks also provide an
+Inline hooks also provide an

-error object that can be returned as part of the Hook response.
-See Inline Hooks error object.
+error object that can be returned as part of the hook response.
+See Inline hooks error object.

-See also the following guides for sample Okta Hook implementations:
+See also the following guides for sample Okta hook implementations: